craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Prime Timeline.md

 As [[Tetrimoc]] falls, Alaturmen is formed.
 Beings flock to this new plane and bear others here.

+date: 003AF
+title: Druids invoke Weave Arcane
+content:
+The [[Druids of Animan]] in revrance to the Physical Idol of Weave, Animan, this circle of druids enscribed the first scrolls.
+From them, the came to understand workings of the Idol's domains, as well as their peer's.

 date: 013AF
 title: [[Arthur Simonson]] raises his sword
 content: